animesh9893/steel_eye/README.md

-#Steel Eye Assignment By Animesh Shrivatri
+# Steel Eye Assignment By Animesh Shrivatri

-### In this assignment I created
+### In this assignment I created an API which is connected with elasticsearchcloud using API's.